-In memory of Myrna Brown, this biennial scholarship provides financial assistance to a flutist from another country to attend and present at the National Flute Association Convention, the largest annual flute event in the world.
+In memory of Myrna Brown, this biennial scholarship provides financial assistance to a flutist from a country outside of the United States to attend and present at the National Flute Association Convention, one of the largest annual flute events in the world.
 Recipients gain the opportunity to share their unique musical perspectives and experiences with a diverse group of flutists, promoting an enriching, cross-cultural dialogue.

-The recipient of the Myrna Brown Scholarship will receive $3,000 to cover the cost of attending the 2022 NFA Convention in Chicago, Illinois.
+The recipient of the Myrna Brown Scholarship will receive $3,000 to cover the cost of attending the 2024 NFA Convention in San Antonio, TX.
 Funds may cover international travel and the cost of staying at the convention hotel for up to four nights during the convention.
-In addition to the scholarship, the recipient will be awarded a complimentary pass to attend the annual convention in Chicago, IL, August 11-14, 2022, and a one-year membership in the NFA.
+In addition to the scholarship, the recipient will be awarded a complimentary pass to attend the annual convention in San Antonio, TX, August 1-4, 2024, and a one-year membership in the NFA.